As the Economy Suffers, One Small Business Inks a Major Deal

-Lawson Hammock in North Carolina just secured a major growth investment, defying the economic challenges of the coronavirus
+Lawson Hammock in North Carolina just secured a major growth investment, defying the economic challenges of the coronavirus crisis

 With business closures, layoffs, and furloughs dominating the headlines in recent weeks, it’s nice to see a bit of good news for a change.
 In Raleigh, North Carolina, Lawson Hammock announced earlier this month that it has taken on a major investment from two local firms, Ethical Provision Ventures and Sherpa Collaborative, to help grow the 15-year-old company and bring it to a new level of profitability.

-“We started the conversation a few months ago,” says Lawson founder Wes Johnson, who has run the business by himself—handling everything from production to customer service—since 2005.
+“We started the conversation a few months ago,” said Lawson founder Wes Johnson, who has run the business by himself—handling everything from production to customer service—since 2005.
 “Fortunately the coronavirus developments didn’t change anyone’s perspective on the hammock market or Lawson enough to derail the discussions.”

 For an undisclosed amount, Sherpa Collaborative and Ethical Provision Ventures will become majority stakeholders in the company, which produces high-end camping hammocks with features like mosquito netting, waterproof rain flies, and a design that keeps the hammocks flatter and taughter than traditional models.
 Ethical Provision Ventures will act as a silent partner in the acquisition, Johnson says, while Sherpa will take over the company’s leadership and daily operations.
 Johnson himself will remain on the board to help guide decision making.

-“I think the timing is actually really good,” says Chris Bingham, one of Sherpa Collaborative’s four partners.
+“I think the timing is actually really good,” said Chris Bingham, one of Sherpa Collaborative’s four partners.
 “With the current state of the economy, we don’t feel that we have to rush into a particular strategy.
 We can listen and wait, if you will.
 The current economic caution gives us time to research, survey, and test on a small scale before we really try to grow the company.
 I think we would feel much more rushed if this [pandemic] weren’t going on.”

 “Even through the last recession, the camping industry stayed pretty strong.
 There are only so many things you can do for fun right now.
-Camping or even hanging out in your own backyard happens to be one of them,” Johnson says.
+Camping or even hanging out in your own backyard happens to be one of them,” Johnson said.